-O1 Introduction
+Introduction

-Foreign investments in Canada are subject to the federal Investment Canada Act (ICA).1 The purpose of the ICA is to encourage foreign investment in Canada while at the same time ensuring that foreign investment contributes to economic growth and employment opportunities.
-In addition, amendments in 2009 added that the ICA has the further purpose of protecting national security by providing for the review of foreign investments in Canada that could be injurious to national security.
+Foreign investments in Canada are subject to the federal Investment Canada Act.

+The purpose of the Investment Canada Act (ICA)1 is to encourage foreign investment in Canada while at the same time ensuring that foreign investment contributes to economic growth and employment opportunities.
+In addition, the ICA has the further purpose of protecting national security by providing for the review of foreign investments in Canada that could be injurious to national security.

-The principal responsibility for enforcing the ICA belongs to the federal Minister of Industry;2 investments in "cultural businesses" are the responsibility of the federal Minister of Canadian Heritage (collectively, these ministers are referred to here as the "Responsible Minister").3
+The principal responsibility for enforcing the ICA belongs to the federal Minister of Innovation, Science and Economic Development Canada (ISEDC)2; investments in "cultural businesses" are the responsibility of the federal Minister of Canadian Heritage.
+(Collectively, these ministers are referred to here as the "Responsible Minister.")3

-Foreign investors whose acquisitions are subject to review under the ICA must satisfy the Responsible Minister that the acquisition is likely to be of "net benefit to Canada".
-Acquisitions are rarely refused approval under the net benefit test - the only two rejections of proposed acquisitions in non-cultural sectors being one in 2008 and the other in 2010.
-However, the ICA review process can introduce delay into the transaction timetable.
-In addition, foreign investors are usually obliged to provide binding undertakings to the Responsible Minister in order to obtain approval.
-These can involve commitments to undertake capital expenditures, maintain certain employment levels and ensure Canadian participation in the management of the business, among other things.
-The prior federal government harboured particular concerns about the impact on the Canadian economy of investments by state-owned-enterprises (SOEs).
-As a result, specific provisions and guidelines governing investments in Canada by foreign SOEs were enacted.
-It remains to be seen whether the current Liberal government will adopt a similar attitude to SOEs.
+Foreign investors whose acquisitions are subject to review under the ICA must satisfy the Responsible Minister that the acquisition is likely to be of "net benefit to Canada."
+4 Acquisitions are rarely refused approval under the net benefit test - the only two rejections of proposed acquisitions in non-cultural sectors being one in 2008 and the other in 2010.5 However, the ICA review process can introduce delay into the transaction timetable.6 In addition, foreign investors are usually obliged to provide binding undertakings to the Responsible Minister in order to obtain approval.
+These can involve commitments to undertake capital expenditures, maintain certain employment levels and ensure Canadian participation in the management of the business, among other things.7 As a result of concerns about the impact on the Canadian economy of investments by state-owned-enterprises (SOEs), the prior federal government adopted specific provisions and guidelines governing investments in Canada by foreign SOEs.8 The current government initially appeared to be more lenient with respect to investments by SOEs, as evidenced by its decision in 2017 to conduct a fresh review of an investment that was rejected by the previous government, and ultimately to approve that investment.
+(In particular, the government approved the purchase of ITF Technologies, a Montréal-based high-tech firm, by O-Net, a Chinese developer of optical networking components that was reported to be effectively controlled by the Chinese government.)
+However, as noted later in this guide, the current government subsequently blocked a proposed acquisition by a Chinese SOE in the construction sector on national security grounds.